 When picking a vendor, you need to go with companies that don’t limit their sale to commercial accounts.
 Make sure the vendors are selling to buying clubs and get some tips from existing clubs.
 These vendors will also be able to give you merchants recommendations that have a long history in dealing with buying clubs.

-I recommend buying local from producers in your area since this will not only assure fresh produce, but it will also improve the food system and support small/family businesses in your area.
+I recommend buying locally from producers in your area since this will not only assure fresh produce but will also improve the food system and support small/family businesses in your area.
 As a quick example, if your group will buy meat in large quantities, it will be a good way to build a trustworthy relationship with local farmers.
 When you buy beef and pork in bulk, you will notice substantial savings, especially in premium cuts.

 Most orders are compiled online nowadays, and it’s the most convenient way to do so.
 You can use your credit card to place an order and schedule a delivery location and drop date from the comfort of your own home.
 There are even software developed by national distributors updated in real-time created specifically for bulk buying clubs.